Home » Crafts » Packing Tape Image Transfer Stickers

 DIY Packing Tape Transfers from The Graphics Fairy

-I seriously hope you have enjoyed this tutorial and you do a packing tape image transfer soon!
+I sincerely hope you have enjoyed this tutorial and that you will try a packing tape image transfer soon!

 gail